-If there are concerns that a pupil may be at risk of suicide, the Designated/Deputy Designated Teacher will attempt to negotiate with the pupil an agreed plan for the pupil's safety.
+If there are concerns that a pupil may be at risk of suicide, the Designated/Deputy Designated Teacher, or a member of staff with ASIST training, will attempt to negotiate with the pupil an agreed plan for the pupil's safety.
 The pupil's parent will be informed of the situation and the pupil will be placed in his/her care with the advice that the pupil should be taken urgently to a GP, or if the pupil is already being treated by CAMHS, the parent should consult them urgently.
-On return to School the pupil will be closely supported by the classroom teacher, the Designated/Deputy Designated Teacher for Child Protection and/or any member of staff to whom the child relates.
+On return to School the pupil will be closely supported by the Head of Year, the Matron, the Designated/Deputy Designated Teacher for Child Protection and/or any member of staff to whom the child relates.
 The Designated Teacher will ensure that the pupil is aware of the people to whom he/she can speak if in distress while in School.
-The Designated Teacher will also draw the pupil's attention to an emergency helpline such as ChildLine, or the Samaritans.
+The Designated Teacher will also draw the pupil's attention to an emergency helpline such as LifeLine, or the Samaritans, whose numbers are available in the homework diary.
 The Designated Teacher will ensure that a written record is kept of events.
 If a referral is made by the GP to CAMHS, contact may be sought with them, with parental consent, in the interests of supporting the pupil appropriately.